Witold6/AI-Biomod/README.md

 The program is a digital disease vaccine works thanks to quantum physics and quantum information at the DNA level.
 AI-Biomod can be modeled for any kind of biomod from the armor of Mark 85, after avataring biological avatars of soldiers or women or men of the kind that it dreams of has the infinite possibilities of modeling biomods.
 AI-Biomod has a quantum material replicator module.
+Biomod SI has an electrostimulation EMS training module.
+A quantum body scan of a magnetic tomograph if there are disorders after the test heals at the DNA level.